zenml-io/zenml/examples/mlflow_registry/README.md

 ```

 Check the terminal output of the pipeline run to see the exact path appropriate
 in your specific case.
-This will start mlflow at `localhost:5000`.
+This will start MLflow at `localhost:5000`.
 If this port
 is already in use on your machine you may have to specify another port:

 ```shell